LandRegistry/digital-street-3d-api/README.md

 `manage.py` contains the app object which is what should be given to a WSGI container such as gunicorn.
 It is also where Alembic database migration code is to be placed.

-All Flask extensions (logging, SQLAlchemy, socketIO etc) are registered in `extensions.py`.
+All Flask extensions (enhanced logging, SQLAlchemy, socketIO etc) shoud be registered in `extensions/register.py`.
 First they are created empty, then introduced to the app in the `register_extensions()` method (which is then called by `main.py` during initialisation).

 ### A Makefile with specific commands to run unit tests and integrations tests